onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             </td>
             <td valign="top">
                 <ul>
-                    <li>You use your expertise to improve Etsy's capabilities in your domain.</li>
+                    <li>You use your expertise to improve 1Password's capabilities in your domain.</li>
                     <li>You actively share your knowledge and seek opportunities to teach others about your domain.</li>
                     <li>You thoughtfully and practically introduce concepts and technologies from the industry to solve important problems.</li>
                     <li>Work you have done or that is based on your expertise has consistently been successful.
 Your expertise helps projects and teams achieve and exceed their goals.</li>